1Mill/notes/conferences/agile-open-northwest-2023.md

     - Surgery - a nurse has slack (i.e. idle time) so they can react to whatever the team needs instantly
     - Pilots
   - Managers try to make things easier to manage - Woody Zuill

+- Measurement - What is wrong with this?
+Change Yourself
+  - Ourselves are the easiest person for ourselves to fool
+  - Planned versus completed is sometimes the only metric some companies look at.
+Does not answer if the team is working on the right things / is customer value being delivered?
+    - Very output driven versus outcome driven
+  - On time and on budget is not a good meausre of customer value
+  - Reference: Chaos Report
+  - Metrics give teams focus, however, is that the right focus?
+    - If a goal is to fix bugs but there are 0 bugs how can you fix what doesn't exist?
+  - A single metric to determin the impact of multiple activies seems dubious.

 ### Day 3